telerik/blazor-docs/components/grid/columns/resize.md

 * If the column `Width` is less than `MinResizableWidth` and the user tries to resize the column, it will snap to its minimum width.
 * Similarly, if the column `Width` is greater than `MaxResizableWidth`, the column will snap to its maximum width.
-* In [multi-column header scenarios]({%slug grid-columns-multiple-column-headers%}), do not set `MinResizableWidth` or `MaxResizableWidth` to parent columns and their child columns at the same time.
+* In [multi-column header scenarios]({%slug grid-columns-multiple-column-headers%}), you may set `MinResizableWidth` or `MaxResizableWidth` to child columns only.
+Setting these attributes to parent columns will have no effect.

 ## Autofit Columns